confluentinc/ksql/docs/developer-guide/serialization.rst

     CREATE TABLE x (F0 INT, F1 STRING) WITH (VALUE_FORMAT='JSON', ...);

-For more information on the formats KSQL supports, see :ref:`ksql_formats` below.
+For more information on the formats that KSQL supports, see :ref:`ksql_formats`.

 KSQL provides some additional configuration that allows serialization to be controlled: